george-hawkins/japanese/README.md

 * [認める](https://jisho.org/word/%E8%AA%8D%E3%82%81%E3%82%8B) (認 is N3 / grade 6)

 You'll also find editions of the Harry Potter books (and of other books that you simply can't easily purchase outside Japan) on Anna's Archive.

+An interesting series to accompany reading Harry Potter is 「ハリー・ポッター」が英語で楽しく読める本 ("Harry Potter" is a fun book to read in English).
+It's aimed at Japanese students who want to read Harry Potter in English but the details it provides on going from English to Japanese can also be used if you're going the other direction.
+See the complete series [here](https://www.amazon.co.jp/-/en/gp/product/B074CGP8XC) on Amazon.co.jp.

 Manga best sellers
 ------------------